Guide - The Best of Park City

 Sleigh rides book quickly during holiday periods, particularly for dinner options and weekend evenings.
 Reserve well in advance for December visits or special occasions.

-Dress warmly despite provided blankets.
+Dress warmly despite being provided blankets.
 Sitting still in cold air, even bundled, can become uncomfortable without adequate base layers.
+Hats, gloves and scarves are highly recommended.

 For another animal-powered winter experience, dog sledding offers a more adventurous alternative through backcountry terrain.